kedaroo/codename-pixa/README.md

 - *Natural Language Search*: Query your photos using conversational language.
 - *AI-Powered Tagging*: Automatically generates descriptions for uploaded images using Gemini’s Vision models.
 - *Vector-Based Retrieval*: Queries are embedded and matched with image embeddings for precise results.
-- *Efficient Storage: Images and metadata are stored securely in **Supabase*.
+- *Efficient Storage*: Images and metadata are stored securely in *Supabase*.

 ---